tan-aydemir/quantitative-finance/bond-pricing/README.md

 python3 a2task3.py
 ```

-This will load bids from `bond_bids.csv`, run the auction, and display the outcome.
+This will load bids from `bond_bids.csv`, run the auction, and display the outcome

 ---